 - play Christmas music

-- as a family watch a Christmas movie together and Facetime together.
+- As a family, watch a Christmas movie together.
 We will be watching Elf!

 I hope these ideas will help you celebrate a joyful, thankful, and meaningful Thanksgiving!